ying-teaching/python-book/docs/ch05_function/notes/function.md

 A variable defined in the main body of a file, i.e, not defined in a function, is called a `global variable`.
 It is visible and accessible to all statements inside or outside the functions.

 Because a global variable is shared by all functions, you should not define and use global variables in your program because it is hard to tell where it is changed.
 The only reasonable situation for global variable is to define constant values that is shared by all function.
-For example, define the math constant `PI` as the following.

 ```python
 PI = 3.1416